 Fentanyl Detox Treatment

 Residential detox is the safest venue for undergoing the complex process of fentanyl detox.
 During this highly structured period of detox, a client works closely with an addiction specialist to manage withdrawal symptoms.
 Drugs such as buprenorphine or Suboxone (a combination of buprenorphine and naloxone) are administered with around-the-clock medical monitoring.
 The latter is a lifesaving drug used on its own to reverse opioid overdoses.
-However, more is needed with fentanyl than heroin due to the drug’s potency, and it is does not always work.
+However, more is needed with fentanyl than heroin due to the drug’s potency, and it does not always work.
 These drugs also have inherent risks of dependence, further reinforcing the importance of medically supervised pharmacological treatment.3,4

 During detox, the dosage of buprenorphine or Suboxone is sequentially reduced over a predetermined amount of time to mitigate the extreme discomfort associated with opiate withdrawal.
-Clonidine, a medication prescribed for hypertension, has shown some success in the management of troubling opioid withdrawal effects such as anxiety and flu-like symptoms (e.g. sweating, aches and sweating).4,5 After detox, psychotherapy sessions help clients address the underlying causes of addiction, an essential component of recovery.
+Clonidine, a medication prescribed for hypertension, has shown some success in the management of troubling opioid withdrawal effects such as anxiety and flu-like symptoms (e.g. sweating, aches and sweating).4,5 After detox, psychotherapy sessions help clients address the underlying causes of addiction, an essential component of recovery from fentanyl abuse.
 Rehab often includes a wide array of behavioral and alternative therapies to help clients deal with everyday stressors and learn healthier coping mechanisms.
 Among these are skills training, family therapy, 12-step programs, acupuncture, yoga, equestrian therapy and more.4